nus-cs2113-AY2223S2/tp/docs/team/samueltansw.md

 11. Contributed to User Stories under `Appendix: Requirements` of DG.
 12. Contributed to Glossary under `Appendix: Requirements` of DG.
 13. Added the entire [Appendix: Instructions for manual testing](../DeveloperGuide.md#appendix-instructions-for-manual-testing) of DG.
+14. Added the UML class diagram for [Entry](../DeveloperGuide.md#entry) under the implementation section of DG.
+15. Added the UML class diagram for [EntryList](../DeveloperGuide.md#entrylist) under the implementation section of DG.

 [back to contents](#table-of-contents)